Eva Clark: Accident at The Commodore and Queen of the Air

-A July 1903 New York Clipper article reported that “Eva Howard, late of Robinson’s Circus, while doing her act on the flying rings at the Comodore [sic.]
+A July 1903 New York Clipper article reported that "Eva Howard, late of Robinson's Circus, while doing her act on the flying rings at the Comodore [sic.]
 Music Hall swung into an electric fan and was badly cut by the blades.
-She was knocked off the rings and unconscious when picked up.”
-The extent of Eva's injuries were not reported, but less than a month after the accident she performed as "Miss Eva Howard" and received reviews in Dayton Daily News, which said she was “a charming soubrette who will be a popular idol, and who will make good in a number of pleasing songs, including ‘Can’t Live on Love’ and ‘Blew, Blew, Blew.’
-She will also appear in the flying rings and is known as the ‘queen of the air.’”
-This is the first recorded instance of Eva being called the "Queen of the Air," an epithet that would follow her for the rest of her career.
+She was knocked off the rings and unconscious when picked up."
+The extent of Eva's injuries were not reported, but less than a month after the accident she performed as "Miss Eva Howard" and received reviews in Dayton Daily News, which said she was "a charming soubrette who will be a popular idol, and who will make good in a number of pleasing songs, including 'Can't Live on Love' and 'Blew, Blew, Blew.'
+She will also appear in the flying rings and is known as the 'queen of the air.'"
+This is the first recorded instance of Clark being called the "Queen of the Air," an epithet that would follow her for the rest of her career.

 In another review for her Fairview Park act, it was noted that "Miss Eva Howard, the petite aerialist known as 'Queen of the Air,' in her great specialty, 'In the Flying Rings,' was a former leading performer with the John Robinson and Sells Bros circus.
 If you want to see a daring hazardous act, her work will fill all the requirements.
-She is an exceedingly pretty woman, and has a magnificent wardrobe and other effects.”
-The reviews followed Eva's performance for over a month, and a September Dayton Daily News article stated that she was “the charming performer who will be pleasantly remembered by thousands of our best people, will be seen and heard in a number of entirely new coon songs.
-She will also do her marvelous and daring mid-air and on the flying rings, the best and strongest act of its class in America.”
+She is an exceedingly pretty woman, and has a magnificent wardrobe and other effects."
+The reviews followed Clark's performance for over a month, and a September Dayton Daily News article stated that she was "the charming performer who will be pleasantly remembered by thousands of our best people, will be seen and heard in a number of entirely new coon songs.
+She will also do her marvelous and daring mid-air and on the flying rings, the best and strongest act of its class in America."